Anthony Oyono

-Anthony Henri Zué Oyono Omva Torque (born 12 April 2001) is a professional footballer who plays as a right-back for Serie B club Frosinone.
+Anthony Henri Zué Oyono Omva Torque (born 12 April 2001) is a professional footballer who plays as a right-back for club Frosinone.
 Born in France, he represents Gabon at international level.

 Club career

 Having joined US Boulogne in 2018, Oyono was promoted to the first team in July 2020, making his senior debut for the club on 21 August 2020, starting as a right-back in a 1–0 away win against US Quevilly-Rouen in the Championnat National.
 In October, he signed a three-year contract extension with the club.

 On 30 January 2022, Oyono signed a contract with Italian club Frosinone until 30 June 2024.

 International career

 Oyono made his international senior debut with Gabon on 30 March 2021, starting as a left-back in a 2–0 win against Angola in the 2021 Africa Cup of Nations qualification.

 Personal life

 Oyono's twin brother Jérémy Oyono is also a professional footballer.